01 of 10

-When you get to this stage of the folding process your folds should be set to the six point star or snowflake fold you can see on the left of the photo on this page.
-To make a twelve point star or snowflake, you just have to fold this one in half as shown in the middle of the photo.
-Finally, trim the top edges so all the edges are even, this will make sure your snowflake or star is roughly circular after you cut it to shape.
+To make a 12-point star or snowflake, you just have to fold the six-point in half once more.
+Finally, trim the top so all the edges are even, this will make sure your snowflake or star is roughly circular after you cut it to shape.

 06 of 10